jfritts-afk/Weather_Wonder/readme.md

 ## Description

 Weather Wonder is a Python application designed to fetch, organize, and store weather data for a specified location.
 This tool leverages several libraries and APIs to provide current, hourly, and daily weather forecasts.
 The application also includes functionality to manage and archive weather data files.
+This is to be used in a larger program.
+This program can be found [here](https://github.com/jfritts-afk/Robo_Coffee)
+- A detailed technical description of this code can also be found [here](/details.md)

 ## Functionality